Jon welcomes actress Jennifer Garner to the show to talk about her role in the movie "Draft Day."

-Actor Kevin Spacey stops by to talk about the second season of "House of Cards."
+Actor Peter Dinklage stops by the show to talk about the new season of "Game of Thrones."

-Actor Ty Burrell stops by the show to talk about his upcoming role in "Mr. Peabody & Sherman."
+Jason Bateman stops by the show to talk about his new movie "Bad Words."

 Moderator David Remnick (editor, The New Yorker) asks how the show is put together each day.